 (2)The amounts in this column for 2022 reflect the aggregate fair value of RSUs awarded during the year, computed at the measurement date in accordance with ASC 718 based on the closing stock price on the date of grant.
 Pursuant to SEC rules, the amounts shown assume that there will be no service-based forfeitures of awards.
-Assumptions used in the calculation of these amounts are included in note [11] to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2022.
+Assumptions used in the calculation of these amounts are included in note 11 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2022.
 These amounts do not reflect the actual economic value that will be realized by the named executive officer upon the vesting of the RSUs or the sale of the common stock underlying such RSUs.

 (3)The amounts in this column for 2022 reflect (i) the aggregate fair value of stock options granted during the year, computed at the measurement date in accordance with ASC 718, and (ii) the grant date aggregate fair value of PSOs based on the performance conditions deemed probable as of the grant date.
 The number of performance-based awards that ultimately vests depends upon if performance criteria are achieved within a specified timeline, as well as the employee's continuous service, as defined in the 2014 EIP, through the date of vesting.
 None of the performance criteria have been achieved as of December 31, 2022 and the amount of outstanding awards is not material.
 (4)Amounts reported in this column for 2022 represent discretionary bonuses approved in February 2023 by the Compensation Committee for fiscal year 2022, following the achievement of certain corporate goals as determined by the Board and as detailed in the heading "Compensation Discussion & Analysis - Performance Evaluation".

-(5)Amounts reported in this column include the following: (a) life insurance premiums paid on behalf of the named executive officers, (b) to the extent the named executive officer participated, employer contributions to the named executive officers and the Company's employer match program, (c) to the extent the named executive officer participated, reimbursements up to \$500 under the Company's wellness program, and (d) to the extent the named executive officer participated, stipend paid for not utilizing the Company's medical insurance benefits, (e) relocation bonus, housing allowance, and travel expense reimbursement to the named executive officer.
+(5)Amounts reported in this column include the following: (a) life insurance premiums paid on behalf of the named executive officers, (b) to the extent the named executive officer participated, reimbursements up to \$500 under the Company's wellness program, and (d) to the extent the named executive officer participated, reimbursements up to \$500 under the Company's wellness program, and (d) to the extent the named executive officer.
 (6)Ms. Banard joined the Company in April 2022, her salary and non-equity incentive plan compensation was prorated to when she joined the Company.
 Ms. Banard was not a named executive officer prior to 2022.